XpiritCommunityEvents/HOL/migration.md

 > Note: All command-line steps assume the above environment to work.
 So please ensure this is the case before you start.

-## Adding Valet to your development environment.
+## Adding Valet to your CodeSpaces development environment

 Valet uses a Docker container to do all the work.
 This container is available the moment you are onboarded to Valet.
 Valet consist primarily out of two things we need to setup before we can do some work: